JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 ## How to run

-Just run `deno run -A --unstable ./main.ts`
+Just run `deno run -A --unstable --config ./deno.json ./main.ts`

 Make sure to check the dependencies first.
+Also, please note that you must run it with the config `deno.json` file to set the correct compiler options, otherwise there are type conflicts with `deno.window` :D

 ## Three.js version